BarbyKelly/project-5/README.md

 ## Known Bugs

 - **Order Number**
-  - The numeric part of the Order Number (eg '1') appears smaller font than the letters (eg 'ABC') on:
+  - The numeric part of the Order Number appears smaller font than the letters on:
-    - Order Details page, and on
-    - 'Success!' pop up:
+    - Order Details page, and 'Success!' pop up:

     ![Order Number digit](docs/readme_images/order_number_digit.png)